sreshtha10/ChatZen/readme.md

 1. Latency is higher than that of chat apps built using websockets.

-2. Since, cloud functions are not available in [Spark Plan of Firebase](https://firebase.google.com/pricing), therefore for receiving messages app has to check constantly for updates.
+2. Since, cloud functions are not available in [Spark Plan of Firebase](https://firebase.google.com/pricing), therefore for receiving messages, app has to check constantly for updates.

 ## Compatibility